insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/SapB1/2021-12-27-Sap-Business-One.md

 ## Troubleshooting

-**Issue 1 : Source Application Data Not Found**

-"Source Application Data Not Found" even if Data is present is the Source Application.
+**Issue 1 : Source Application Data Not Found even if Data is present is the Source Application**

-Some of the basic troubleshooting issue happens due to improper validations or even if it is accurately validated and if touchpoints do not sync.
+Some of the basic troubleshooting issue happens due to improper validations or even if it is accurately validated, the processflows do not sync.
 This basic issue resolves after removing the `Temp and Cache files` from the `portal` and from your `system`.
-Therefore after clearing all this, you need to publish the touchpoints again along with **Update Configuration** on the agent.
+Therefore after clearing all this, you need to re-deploy and execute the processflow again.

-For E.g. If the "Source Application Data Not Found" in the log file appears, the probable cause is due to the presence of the Temp and Cache Files.
+For Example, if the "Source Application Data Not Found" in the log file appears, the probable cause is due to the presence of the Temp and Cache Files.

 **Issue 2 : Syncing issues**